Chatenet Commission

-The Chatenet Commission was the last Commission of the European Atomic Energy Community (Euratom), between 1962 and 1967.
+The Chatenet Commission was the third and last Commission of the European Atomic Energy Community (Euratom), serving from 10 January 1962 to 5 July 1967.
 Its president was Pierre Chatenet of France.
-There were only three Commissions, this being the last, before the institutions of Euratom were merged with those of the European Coal and Steel Community and the European Economic Community in 1967 to become the European Communities.
+There were only three Euratom Commissions, and this was the last, before the executive institutions of Euratom, the European Coal and Steel Community and the European Economic Community were merged in 1967 under the Merger Treaty.
+The European Communities already existed before the merger.